aegisbigdata/karamel-chef/README.md

 Increase the preallocated disk space in the script /srv/hops/mysql-cluster/ndb/scripts/create-disk-tables.sh by changing the dc parameter at the end of the command, the number is in GB, and then run the script.

+# NDB Out of memory

+Increase the DataMemory to 20GB, the IndexMemory to 10GB, and the MaxNoOfExecutionThreads to 4.